Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon R7 250X should theoretically be a bit superior to the GeForce GTS 250 512MB in general. (explain)
+Memory BandwidthTheoretically, the Radeon R7 250X should be a little bit faster than the GeForce GTS 250 512MB in general. (explain)

-Texel RateThe GeForce GTS 250 512MB will be a bit (more or less 18%) more effective at anisotropic filtering than the Radeon R7 250X. (explain)
+Texel RateThe GeForce GTS 250 512MB should be a small bit (approximately 18%) more effective at anisotropic filtering than the Radeon R7 250X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison